Nick Maronde: Los Angeles Angels

-Maronde made his major league debut on September 2, 2012 against the Seattle Mariners.
+Maronde made his major league debut on September 2, 2012, against the Seattle Mariners.
 He faced only one batter and had his first major league strikeout on three pitches.
 Three days later against the Oakland Athletics, he struck out all three batters that he faced in an inning pitched.

 Maronde started the 2013 season back with the Double-A Arkansas Travelers, and was recalled by the Angels on July 29.

 Cleveland Indians

 Maronde was designated for assignment on July 10, 2014.
 Two days later, the Angels traded Maronde to the Cleveland Indians in exchange for cash considerations.

+On December 16, 2014, Maronde was designated for assignment by the Indians.
+He cleared waivers and was sent outright to the Triple-A Columbus Clippers on December 23.

 Miami Marlins

-At the 2016 Winter Meetings, the Miami Marlins selected Maronde from the Indians in the minor league phase of the Rule 5 draft.
-He was released on March 29, 2017.
+On December 8, 2016, at the Winter Meetings, the Miami Marlins selected Maronde from the Indians in the minor league phase of the Rule 5 draft.
+He was released by Miami prior to the start of the season on March 29, 2017.